liang-bo/AutoStereota/README.md

 # AutoStereota

+Gradient index (GRIN) lenses can be used to image deep brain regions otherwise inaccessible via standard optical imaging methods.
+Brain tissue aspiration before GRIN lens implantation is a widely adopted approach.
+However, typical brain tissue aspiration methods still rely on a handheld vacuum needle, which is subjective to human error and low reproducibility.
+Therefore, a high-precision automated surgical instrument for brain tissue aspiration is desirable.
+We developed a robotic surgical instrument that utilizes robotic control of a needle connected to a vacuum pump to aspirate brain tissue.
+The system was based on a commercial stereotaxic instrument, and the additional parts can be purchased offthe- shelf or Computer Numerical Control (CNC) machined.
+A MATLAB-based userfriendly graphical user interface (GUI) was developed to control the instrument.
+Our robotic surgical instrument is an ideal solution for brain tissue aspiration prior to GRIN lens implantation.
+It will be useful for neuroscientists performing in vivo deep brain imaging using miniature microscope or two-photon microscope combined with microendoscopes.

+# Automated surgical instrument for brain tissue aspiration
+# Simply modified from commercial stereotaxic instrument
+# Open-source user friendly GUI software in MATLAB
+# Gradient index lens or micro-prism implantation for in vivo calcium imaging
+# Minimize human error, reduce training time, and increase surgical precision

 Bo Liang, Lifeng Zhang, Casey Moffitt, Yun Li, Da-Ting Lin, An open-source automated surgical instrument for microendoscope implantation, Journal of Neuroscience Methods,